github/docs/content/admin/monitoring-managing-and-updating-your-instance/updating-the-virtual-machine-and-physical-resources/known-issues-with-upgrades-to-your-instance.md

 The data you submit helps {% data variables.product.company_short %} continue to provide a performant product, but {% data variables.product.company_short %} does not guarantee any additional mitigation steps or changes to the product as a result of the data you provide.

-## MySQL does not start after upgrade to {% data variables.product.prodname_ghe_server %} 3.9
+## MySQL does not start after upgrade to {% data variables.product.prodname_ghe_server %} 3.9 or 3.10

-During an upgrade to {% data variables.product.prodname_ghe_server %} 3.9, if MySQL did not gracefully shut down during the shutdown of the {% data variables.product.prodname_ghe_server %} 3.7 or 3.8 instance, MySQL will attempt to go through crash recovery when the {% data variables.product.prodname_ghe_server %} 3.9 instance starts up.
-Since {% data variables.product.prodname_ghe_server %} 3.7 and 3.8 uses MySQL 5.7 and {% data variables.product.prodname_ghe_server %} 3.9 has been upgraded to MySQL 8.0, MySQL will not be able to complete crash recovery.
+During an upgrade to {% data variables.product.prodname_ghe_server %} 3.9 (from 3.7 or 3.8) or 3.10 (from 3.8 only), if MySQL did not gracefully shut down during the shutdown of the {% data variables.product.prodname_ghe_server %} 3.7 or 3.8 instance, MySQL will attempt to go through crash recovery when the {% data variables.product.prodname_ghe_server %} 3.9 or 3.10 instance starts up.
+Since {% data variables.product.prodname_ghe_server %} 3.7 and 3.8 uses MySQL 5.7 and {% data variables.product.prodname_ghe_server %} 3.9 and 3.10 have been upgraded to MySQL 8.0, MySQL will not be able to complete crash recovery.

+If you are upgrading from {% data variables.product.prodname_ghe_server %} 3.9 to 3.10 then you will not be affected by this issue, as MySQL has already been upgraded from 5.7 to 8.0 on your instance.

 If you experience this problem, the following error will be in the mysql error log (`/var/log/mysql/mysql.err`):